BetikuOluwatobi/docker-jupyter-notebook-environment/README.md

-# Docker Image Jupyter Notebook Environment
+# Docker Jupyter Notebook Environment
 This dockerfile gets you started immediately with the necessary installations and dependencies required for machine learning workflow in python

 ## The libraries availabe are: